Kolkata Metro: Operations

-Originally, There are a total of 358 services every day.
-But, the services and timings were changed due to the COVID-19 pandemic and as of November 2024, it operates between 06:50 and 22:40 IST.
-Trains operate at an average speed of 23 km/h and stop for about 10 to 20 seconds at each station, depending on the crowd.
+Originally, there were a total of 358 services every day.
+However, the services and timings were changed due to the COVID-19 pandemic.
+As of November 2024, it operates between 06:50 and 22:40 IST.
+Trains run at an average speed of 23 km/h and stop for about 10 to 20 seconds at each station, depending on the crowd.
 All stations have display boards showing the terminating station, current time, scheduled time of arrival and estimated time of arrival of trains in Bengali, Hindi and English.
 Digital countdown clocks are also present in the stations.
 The coaches of blue and green line have line route-maps and all line have speakers and displays, which provide details of upcoming stations in the three languages.
 Navigation information is available on Google Maps.
 Kolkata Metro has launched its own official mobile app 'Amar Kolkata Metro' (initially released as 'Metro Ride Kolkata') for android & iOS smartphone users which provides information regarding station, train timing, fare and has online smart card recharge facility along with mobile QR code ticketing.

 Station premises

 Most stations have ticket counters and installed ATMs.
 Some stations have food outlets, and chemist stalls.
 To ease crowding for recharging smart cards, Automatic Card recharge machines are installed.
-On account of the Swacchota–i–Seba (in English, Cleanliness is service), a nationwide awareness and mobilization campaign on cleanliness, plastic bottle crushers were placed at multiple stations.
+On account of the Swacchota–i–Seba ("Cleanliness is service"), a nationwide awareness and mobilisation campaign on cleanliness, plastic bottle crushers were placed at multiple stations.